Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Model Monitoring Framework

 \subsection{Illustration example}

-To provide a simple illustrative example of the above-mentioned monitoring framework, we use a very popular dataset and model in non-life insurance.
-Just as MNIST is the de facto ``\textit{hello world}'' dataset in computer vision (see, e.g., \cite{ackerman_automatically_2021}), the FreMTPL2freq \cite{dutang_casdatasets_2018} dataset becomes the de facto ``\textit{hello world}'' dataset for non-life insurance pricing.
-It is a well-known French motor third-party liability (MTPL) claim-frequency dataset that is widely used in the actuarial literature for benchmarking and interpreting new methods (see, e.g., \cite{lorentzen_peeking_2020}, \cite{richman_localglmnet_2023}, \cite{wuthrich_statistical_2023}, \cite{brauer_enhancing_2024}, \cite{holvoet_neural_2025}).
-We use version \texttt{1.0-8} of the dataset, as in the cited literature. \\ \\
+To provide a simple illustrative example of the above-mentioned monitoring framework, we use the de facto ``\textit{hello world}'' dataset for non-life insurance pricing, the {\tt freMTPL2freq} dataset of \cite{dutang_casdatasets_2018}. \footnote{A cleaned version can be downloaded from \url{https://aitools4actuaries.com/}. } It is a well-known French motor third-party liability (MTPL) claim frequency dataset that is widely used in the actuarial literature for benchmarking and interpreting new methods.
 Since the dataset is already well documented in the literature, we briefly summarize where the data exploration, preprocessing, and model-fitting steps can be found.
-For data exploration, we refer to the tutorial by Noll et al. \cite{noll_case_2020}.
-Furthermore, we use the same data-cleaning process described in Appendix B of \cite{wuthrich_statistical_2023}.
-For data preparation, we follow the same feature engineering as in Section 5.3.4 of \cite{wuthrich_statistical_2023}.
-For the train/test split, we apply the same split used by most manuscripts that use this dataset, as described in Listing 5.2 of \cite{wuthrich_statistical_2023}.
-The test set contains 67,801 observations, whereas the training set contains 610,206. \\
+For data exploration, we refer to the tutorial by \cite{noll_case_2020}.
+For data cleaning, feature engineering, and train/test split, we follow \cite{wuthrich_statistical_2023} (Appendix B, Sec.~5.3.4, and Listing~5.2, respectively).
+A summary of the dataset characteristics is provided in Table \ref{tab:dataset_characteristics}.

-We fit the same Poisson GLM with a log link as \texttt{GLM3} in Section 5.3.4 of \cite{wuthrich_statistical_2023} on the training dataset.
-The unpenalized GLM is fitted with the scikit-learn API \cite{sklearn_api} using the Newton–Cholesky solver.
-We verified that this GLM matches the one reported in the literature by computing the Poisson deviance on the holdout dataset and comparing it to the published value. \\ \\

-Finally, to ensure that systematic time-splitting is not an issue in the upcoming analysis (see Pitfall B in Section \ref{subsec:practical_considerations}), we pre-aggregate the holdout dataset.
-We do this as a precaution because it is unclear whether the column ``IDpol'' is a true policyholder identifier or a time-period-policyholder identifier created by the data provider.
-We pre-aggregate at the level of unique covariate combinations (i.e., across all covariates used in the model) so that each covariate combination appears only once, along with its total exposure, total claim count, and corresponding exposure-weighted prediction.
-After this aggregation, the observation count of the holdout dataset decreases only slightly to 64,978. \\ \\